laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 As an example, if the genome of interest is about one billion base pairs long, and the probability of failure is set to $$1\%$$, then we need at least $$25$$X coverage depth. $$(G=10^9;\epsilon=0.01\Rightarrow c=25.328)$$

 ### Greedy Algorithm <a id='greedy'></a>

+We note that the above coverage itself does not say if a genome can be assembled.
+For example, we could get length read $$1$$ and cover the genome but not be able to assemble the genome.
+Thus it is clear that, the read length is related to if we can assemble a genome or not.
+To get a handle on this relationship, we start with a simple algorithm to assemble, and understand its limitations.
+These limitations will give us some insights, into barriers for assembly.

 Consider the following greedy assembler: